On this page:

 - modules : vendor-specific code that implements non-3GPP AT commands for each cellular modem

 - doc : documentation

 - tools: tools for Coverity static analysis and CMock

 Configure and build the Library

-The FreeRTOS Cellular Library should be built as part of an application.
-In order to build a library as part of an application, certain configurations must be provided.
-The Lab-Project-FreeRTOS-Cellular-Demo project provides an example of how to configure the build.
-More information can be found within the Cellular API References.
+The Cellular Interface library should be built as part of an application.
+In order to do so, certain configurations must be provided.
+The

-Please refer to the README of Lab-Project-FreeRTOS-Cellular-Demo project for more information.
+Please refer to the Cellular Interface Demo (Mutual Authentication) for more information.

-The FreeRTOS Cellular Library runs on MCUs.
-They use an abstracted interface - the Comm Interface, to communicate with cellular modems.
-A Comm Interface must be implemented as well on the MCU platform.
-The most common implementations of the Comm Interface are over UART hardware, but it can be implemented over other physical interfaces such as SPI as well.
-The documentation of the Comm Interface is found within the Cellular API References.
+The Cellular Interface library runs on MCUs that use an abstracted interface, the Comm Interface, to communicate with cellular modems.
+A Comm Interface must be implemented on the MCU platform as well.
+The most common implementations of the Comm Interface work over UART hardware, but they can be implemented over other physical interfaces, such as SPI, as well.
+The documentation for the Comm Interface can be found in the Cellular API Reference.
 These are example implementations of the Comm Interface:

 Copyright (C) Amazon Web Services, Inc. or its affiliates.
 All rights reserved.